 [ Read: How To Understand Child Psychology ]

 - Slowly turn the child to his side to prevent choking on the vomit or saliva, especially if there is drooling.
-If the child vomits, clear out the remaining vomit from the mouth using a finger.
+Turning the child on the side or keeping the head lower will allow the secretions to run out and not pool in the back of the throat.
+Do not put any objects or fingers in the mouth in the middle of a seizure; that might cause damage as the jaw often clenches.

 - Loosen the clothing around the neck, such as the collar or necktie.
 Check if the breathing is fine.